Youngestdev/fastapi-mongo/README.md

 ```console
 (venv)$ pip3 install -r requirements.txt
 ```
-3. You also need to start your mongodb instance either locally or on Docker as well as create a `.env` file.
+3. You also need to start your mongodb instance either locally or on Docker as well as create a `.env.dev` file.
 See the `.env.sample` for configurations.

 4. Start the application: